Bookitlab Core Facility Management Software

 Scheduling

-Users must create a reservation via Bookitlab.
+Users must create a reservation for an imaging session via Bookitlab.

 Cancellation: If for any reason you cannot use your session, it is your responsibility to delete the entry as early as possible.